open-telemetry/build-tools/semantic-conventions/src/tests/data/markdown/parameter_remove_constraint/expected.md

 **[1]:** It is recommended to remove embedded credentials.

-`db.type` If one of the listed values applies, then the respective value MUST be used, otherwise a custom value MAY be used:
+The following values are defined for `db.type`.
+If one of them applies, then it MUST be used, otherwise a custom value MAY be used.

 | Value  | Description |
 |---|---|